VinodV23/cse15l-lab-reports/week-2-lab-report.md

 ![Image](Public1.png)
 Above is a screenshot of the absolute path for the public key. <br/> \
 ![Image](NoPassword.png)
-Above is a screenshot of my logging in without using the password. <br/> \
+Above is a screenshot of my logging in without using the password. <br/>
+## Reflection
+This week I learned how to both work with a basic server and ssh.
+This includes using the path and query of a url to cause changes to the web page.
+This can have use in working with databases or search systems as the url could hold the input.
+In addition, being able to remotely and securely log into an account with files and directories could be useful tool when I do not have access to my current laptop.
+I also learned about VScode and how it is able to do both of the things mentioned locally on my machine.